7 Thoughtful Ways for Supporting Remote Workers During the Holidays

 Companies like Facebook, Twitter, and Shopify have begun offering $1000 stipends for their employee's home offices to improve employee comfort.
 However, the logistics of sending various ergonomic furniture to all of your distributed team can often be very time-consuming.

-A remote office solution can make it easy to outfit your remote workers with the equipment they need.
+A remote it support can make it easy to outfit your remote workers with the equipment they need.
 Growrk has a platform where you set the budget, each employee chooses the item they want, and Growrk ensures they receive the item before the holidays.

 Furniture stipends are the perfect holiday gift for your employees because it demonstrates a commitment to employee satisfaction.
 If your distributed team needs to do another few months at home, this will make them feel taken care of.
 If your employee has been working eight hour days at their kitchen table, then an ergonomic chair or an adjustable standing desk for small spaces would be the perfect present.